-We all get stressed out from time to time.
-Problems arise and work days feel long.
-Usually, with a break and a good night’s rest, we can take on the next day feeling refreshed.
-But when you catch yourself losing sleep, motivation, and focus, you may be facing more than a few tough days.
-You may be burning out.
+We all get stressed out from time to time, especially as we continue to navigate through a pandemic.
+Problems arise, and work days feel long, especially when working from home can make it harder to unplug.
+Usually, with a break and rest, we can take on the day feeling refreshed.
+But when you catch yourself losing sleep, motivation, and focus, you may be burning out.

 Burnout happens when workplace stresses outpace our ability to manage them effectively.
-Like burning a candle at both ends, eventually you’ll run out of wick and wax, and one day, the flame will go out.
-Though it’s always been a concern, today the World Health Organization recognizes burnout as a legitimate health issue with the potential for long-term consequences.
-When felt across multiple team members, employee burnout can lead to decreased productivity, lower engagement levels, and higher turnover rates.
+Like burning a candle at both ends, eventually, you run out of wick and wax, and one day, the flame goes out.
+Though it has always been a concern, the World Health Organization now recognizes burnout as a health issue with the potential for long-term consequences.
+When felt across the team, employee burnout can lead to decreased productivity, lower engagement levels, and higher turnover rates.

 Watching for signs of employee burnout

-Though stress manifests differently in everyone, there are common burnout signs to watch for in both yourself and your team.
+Though stress manifests differently in everyone, there are common burnout signs to look for with yourself and your team.
 From general examples of oncoming burnout to more specific symptoms such as exhaustion and a lapse in efficacy, here are a few examples of what to watch for and how to help.

-- Withdrawing socially, even when activities require little physical investment.
+- Socially withdrawing, even when activities require little physical effort

-- Exhibiting absenteeism, or a sense that the work they’re doing doesn’t matter.
+- Absenteeism, or a sense that their work does not matter

-- Falling prey to “presenteeism,” or showing up to work despite illnesses or other ailments that decrease productivity and effectiveness.
+- Presenteeism, or showing up to work despite illnesses or other ailments that decrease productivity and effectiveness

 How to help

-Sometimes, helping is a matter of adjusting your approach before the problem starts.
-Even before seeing signs of employee burnout, make sure you’re being realistic.
-Unrealistic demands can leave employees feeling overworked and overwhelmed which may lead to chronic stress and illness.
-Also, when assigning tasks and setting goals, make sure to be specific.
+Sometimes, helping is just adjusting your approach before the problem starts.
+Even before seeing signs of employee burnout, make sure you are being realistic.
+Unrealistic demands can leave employees overworked and overwhelmed, leading to chronic stress and illness.
+Also, be specific when assigning tasks and setting goals.
 Vague expectations can lead to a loss of motivation and a decline in productivity.
-All of these can have an negative impact on employee mental health.
+All of these can negatively impact employee mental health.

-When your team members begin to say things like, “I’m too tired,” “I’m physically drained,” or “I just don’t have the energy,” listen to them.
-Especially these days when stresses are high and the line between work and home has blurred thanks to so much telecommuting, when someone tells you they’re tired, they may be on the verge of burnout.
+When your team members begin to say things like, “I’m too tired,” “I’m physically drained,” or, “I just don’t have the energy,” listen to them.
+Especially these days when stresses are high and the line between work and home has blurred, when someone tells you they are tired, they may be on the verge of burnout.

 How to help

-Helping your team regain their energy and avoiding burnout may be a matter of asking the right questions and encouraging action based on their answers.
+Helping your team regain their energy and avoid burnout may mean asking the right questions and encouraging action based on their answers.
 The next time you notice someone falling behind, try making these inquiries:

 - Have you been able to step away for lunch?